MKand/movie-guru/README.md

 * **Caching:** Memorystore for Redis is used as a cache to improve performance and reduce latency for frequently accessed data.

 ## Agents
 There are 3 agents used in this repo and are part of the backend.
 While they differ slightly in configuration from each backend type, they are mostly similar.
+All agents use a Gemini model through VertexAI APIs.

 This describes how the Go-Genkit backend agents works.
 * **The User Profile / User Preferences Agent**: Used to analyse the user message and extract any long-lasting likes and dislikes from the conversation.
 * **The Query Transform Agent**: Analyses the last (max 10) messages in the history to extract the context and understand the user's latest message.
 For example, if the if the agent mentions, that it knows of 3 horror movies (movies A, B, C) and the user then asks to know more about "the last one", the query transform agent analyses this and states that the user's query is to know more about "movie C".
 The output of this agent is passed onto the retriever to retrieve relevant documents.